-Starting or running a small business in Texas means navigating insurance requirements that protect both your company and your employees.
-Unlike some states, Texas doesn’t require all businesses to carry insurance, but certain coverage is mandatory depending on your business type and structure.
+Starting or running a small business in Texas means understanding which insurance rules apply to your business.
+Texas does not require most private businesses to carry general business insurance, but some types of coverage may still be required depending on your vehicles, contracts, employees, and industry.

-The right insurance protects you from lawsuits, property damage, employee injuries, and business interruptions that could otherwise bankrupt your company.
+The right insurance protects you from lawsuits, property damage, employee injuries, and business interruption losses that could otherwise bankrupt your company.
 In 2026, Texas small business owners face evolving risks from cyber threats, supply chain disruptions, and increasing liability claims.

 This guide breaks down which insurance is legally required in Texas, what coverage most businesses need, and how to choose policies that actually protect your investment without overpaying.